Bangabandhu Memorial Museum

-Bangabandhu Memorial Museum, also known as Bangabandhu Bhaban or Dhanmondi 32, located in Dhanmondi, Dhaka, Bangladesh, was the personal residence of Sheikh Mujibur Rahman, who was also called Bangabandhu, the founder and president of Bangladesh.
-Rahman was assassinated with most members of his family in this residence.
-In 2009, RAJUK declared the museum a national heritage site.
+Bangabandhu Memorial Museum, also known as Bangabandhu Bhaban or Dhanmondi 32, was a museum located in Dhanmondi, Dhaka, Bangladesh, which was once the personal residence of Sheikh Mujibur Rahman, the founding president of Bangladesh.
+The flag of Bangladesh was officially hoisted for the first time here before Bangladesh Liberation War.
+In 1975, Mujib was assassinated with most members of his family in this residence.
+The museum was listed as a national heritage site in 2009 by RAJUK.
+It was partially damaged on 5 August 2024 after the fall of Sheikh Hasina and was later largely demolished on 5 February 2025 in a series of events.